|

 • salt, to taste

-Brown sausage in a large skillet over medium-high heat until it is no longer pink.
-While you are cooking it, be sure to break up the sausage into bite-size pieces in the skillet.
+1. Place the sausage in a large skillet and cook over medium heat until it is no longer pink.
+While you cook it, be sure to break the sausage into bite-sized pieces (crumbles) in the skillet.

-Sprinkle flour over the cooked sausage and stir until the sausage is well coated.
+2. Sprinkle flour over the cooked sausage and stir until well coated.
 Cook the flour-coated sausage for 1-2 minutes.
 (This should help prevent the gravy from tasting like flour.)

 Cooked sausage and flour in a skillet.

-Slowly add milk to the skillet and mix until everything is well combined.
-I like to add a little bit of milk, stir, and then add more milk.
-I repeat until all of the milk has been mixed well with the sausage.
+1. Slowly add milk to the skillet, stirring until everything is well combined.
+I like to add a little milk, stir, then add more milk.
+I repeat until all the milk has been well mixed with the sausage.

 Stirring sausage, flour, and milk in a skillet.

 Stir in 1 teaspoon of ground black pepper.
-Black pepper really helps to enhance the flavor of the gravy.
+Black pepper really enhances the flavor of the gravy.
 (It’s similar to how black pepper enhances the taste of chicken and dumplings.)

 Ladle filled with sausage gravy.

-Remove the gravy from the heat source, add salt and additional black pepper if desired, and serve over homemade buttermilk biscuits.
+1. Remove the gravy from the heat source, add salt and additional black pepper if desired, and serve over your favorite biscuits.
+We like to serve it with our homemade buttermilk biscuits.

 Ladling sausage gravy over a biscuit.